neuropsychology/Courses/Statistics/R/English/Introduction.md

 You can open those files with almost any software (including Excel, Statistica, etc.)

 1. Once you have a folder (that you can name "Rcourse" for example), and the file personality.csv in it,
 2. Open RStudio.
-Click on ==file -> new file -> R script==.
-Then click on ==save as==, navigate to your project directory and save it there, with the personality.csv file.
+Click on `file -> new file -> R script`.
+Then click on `save as`, navigate to your project directory and save it there, with the personality.csv file.
 3. So now we have a project directory with, in it, a data file and the statistic script.

 However, we still have to tell R that this is the project directory we will be working in, and that when we say "read the file personality.csv", R will find it there.